xettrialeen/Enhanced-YouTube-Audio-Visualizer---/README.md

-# Enhanced YouTube Audio Visualizer 🎶✨
+# Kadaa Beat 🎶✨

-The Enhanced YouTube Audio Visualizer is a powerful user script that revolutionizes your audio-visual experience on YouTube.
+The Kadaa Beat is a powerful user script that revolutionizes your audio-visual experience on YouTube.
 It offers an advanced sound visualizer, EQ presets, Dolby surround effect, and a sleek, minimalist dark UI.
 Elevate your YouTube watching experience with captivating visuals and immersive audio.

 ![Alt text](https://raw.githubusercontent.com/xettrialeen/Enhanced-YouTube-Audio-Visualizer---/refs/heads/main/preview.png)